 - Incorporate the garlic and mushrooms.
 Then deglaze the pan with the red wine, loosening any mushroom bits that are sticking to the pan.
 Allow the mushrooms to cook for a couple of minutes longer and soak up all of the wine.

-- Add salt to taste, garnish with chopped fresh chives, and serve.
+- If desired, add another small dollop of non-dairy butter, and incorporate it with the mushrooms.
+Add salt to taste, garnish with chopped fresh chives, and serve.